List of The Big Bang Theory franchise characters

-Young Sheldon initially centers on Sheldon Cooper at the age of nine, going to high school and living with his family in the fictional town of Medford, East Texas, Sheldon's mother, Mary; his father and the head football coach at Medford High, George Sr.; his twin sister, Missy; his older brother, George Jr.; and his grandmother, Constance "Connie" Tucker, also known as "Meemaw".
+Young Sheldon initially centers on Sheldon Cooper at the age of nine, going to high school and living with his family in the fictional town of Medford, East Texas; Sheldon's mother, Mary; his father and the head football coach at Medford High, George Sr.; his twin sister, Missy; his older brother, George "Georgie" Jr.; and his grandmother, Constance "Connie" Tucker, also known as "Meemaw".
 The series also features numerous supporting characters, each of whom plays a prominent role in a story arc.
 Included among them are Sheldon's present and former classmates, their dates and coworkers, and those of his family.
-Celebrities such as Elon Musk appear in cameo roles as themselves.
 Jim Parsons, who portrays the adult Sheldon Cooper on The Big Bang Theory, narrates the series and serves as an executive producer.

+Georgie & Mandy's First Marriage, taking place after the events of Young Sheldon, follows Georgie Cooper, Sheldon's older brother; Amanda "Mandy" McAllister, Georgie's wife and the mother of their daughter Constance / "CeeCee"; Audrey McAllister (née Hicks), Mandy's mother; Jim McAllister, Mandy's father; Connor McAllister, Mandy's younger brother; and Ruben Alvarez, Georgie's co-worker and later the co-owner of Jim's purchased auto business alongside Georgie.
+Montana Jordan, Emily Osment, Rachel Bay Jones, and Will Sasso reprise their respective roles from Young Sheldon; while the character of Connor McAllister, played by Joseph Apollonio in Young Sheldon, is recast with Dougie Baldwin; and the entirely new role of Ruben Alvarez is played by Jessie Prez.

+Stuart Fails to Save the Universe centers on alternate versions of Stuart Bloom, Denise, Bert Kibbler, and Barry Kripke, with Kevin Sussman, Lauren Lapkus, Brian Posehn and John Ross Bowie reprising their roles from The Big Bang Theory, and various other characters from the original series appearing in recurring and guest roles in addition to new characters.
+The four main characters travel between different universes attempting to avert the apocalypse and restore their original version of reality, in the wake of a catastrophic cosmic anomaly caused by a machine that Sheldon, Leonard and Howard created off-screen prior to the beginning of the series.